Insality/druid/docs_md/01-components.md

 It works on Android back button and Backspace.
 Key triggers in `input.binding` should be setup

+Setup callback on back button with `druid:new_back_handler(callback)`

 ## Lang text
 Wrap on Text component to handle localization
+- This is text druid component, using druid get_text_function to set text by it's id

 ## Scroll
 Basic Druid scroll component